samikshac13/Automation-in-Data-Processing-using-File-Compression-Techniques/README.md

 - Performance Tracker: Monitors CPU/RAM usage, compression speed, and success ratio
 - GUI Layer: Multi-frame interface using Tkinter with compression stats visualization

-Architecture and process flow diagrams are included as System_Architecture.png and Process_Flow.png in the repository.

 ## 🔁 Application Flow
 Step-by-Step Flow:
 - Launch GUI and select file/folder